 Empowered by Data and Inspired by Words: Successful Use of Social Media

 There is an online collision between data and deeds, between what we can now learn and what we continue to say and do within the world of social media.
-Think of the former as the savior of the latter where for reasons of pride and conjecture, and a sort of convenient deafness to the rhythms and cadences of communications (between the vernacular of Twitter, and the long-form writing of blogging and the conversational atmosphere of Facebook), too many companies miss the chance to enjoy the benefits of social media.
+Think of the former as the savior of the latter where for reasons of pride and conjecture, and a sort of convenient deafness to the rhythms and cadences of communications (between the vernacular of Twitter, and the long-form writing of blogging, admission essay writing services, and the conversational atmosphere of Facebook), too many companies miss the chance to enjoy the benefits of social media.

 This problem is neither too difficult to solve nor too costly to answer, because there is a revolution afoot; it is as real as any other milestone in the history of the Web, and as permanent as any shift in the relationship between companies and their respective consumers.